JarrettMcCarty/CISS-445-OCaml-Simple-Integer-RPN-Evaluator/README.md

 # Simple RPN Evaluator

 Very simple Reverse polish Notation evaluator using OCaml.
-The implementation uses a custom "linked list" type to build to Stack for calculating the output.
+The implementation uses a custom "linked list" type to build the Stack for calculating the output.

 Simple parse function that takes in a reverse polish notation string and builds a "linked list" from it.